Vishal14sw20/Deep-learning-Model-Management/README.md

 This repository is designed to help you manage and run deep learning models with ease.
 You can download pre-trained model weights and run them using the provided `main_all_weights.py` for the script.

+For saving action is 's' and for recovering action 'r'.

 ## Getting Started

 Follow these steps to set up and run the deep learning models in this repository: